dylanesque/Cheatsheets/typescript.md

 - Prefer declaring the type rather than relying on type assertions, unless you have a very good reason for needing the latter.

+- Excess type checking is something else to be aware of (and another reason to avoid assertions).

+- Excess type checking happens when you assign an object literal to a variable or pass it as an arg to a function.

+- Strongly consider applying type annotations to entire function expressions, rather than just parameters and return type.

 # Individual Types